Navigation

 Bunion surgery

-Bunion surgery is an operation to correct a bunion, which is a deformity of the big toe joint.
-A bunion is a bony lump on the inside of your foot.
+Bunion surgery is an operation to correct a bunion.
+A bunion is a deformity of your big toe joint.
+It causes a bony lump on the inside of your foot.
 This can be painful, especially when you’re walking or wearing shoes.
 Bunion surgery can remove or straighten the bone to ease your pain.

 About bunion surgery

 Bunions don’t always cause pain and discomfort.
 But they can get worse over time.
-Some bunions progress quicker than others.
+Some bunions get worse more quickly than others.
 They may become very sore and make it harder for you to find shoes that fit properly.
+Bunion surgery may be recommended by your doctor if nothing else is easing your bunion pain.
+Surgery is sometimes also recommended if:

 Bunion surgery may be recommended by your doctor if nothing else is easing your pain.
 It’s sometimes also recommended if: